Atlas002/CTF_WUs/DVCTF_2025/OSINT/1-Research/README.md

 A formal google search will yield you little to nothing (except if you're in the market for a wool scarf), so on we go to search socmint sources.

-Using [Oscar Zulu](https://www.linkedin.com/company/oscar-zulu-osint/posts/?feedView=all)'s wonderfull [Rhino User Checker](https://usercheck.oscarzulu.org/) and searching for the username `Willow-Wool`, we end up with the following result :
+Using [Oscar Zulu](https://www.linkedin.com/company/oscar-zulu-osint/posts/?feedView=all)'s wonderful [Rhino User Checker](https://usercheck.oscarzulu.org/) and searching for the username `Willow-Wool`, we end up with the following result:

 ![rhinoresult](img/image1.png)